Services

 Ava Pritchard (Occupational Therapist)

-I completed my Bachelor of Occupational Therapy at Australian Catholic University in 2023.
-I’ve have had numerous paediatric placements across my degree; in schools, private practice and hospital settings.
+I completed my Bachelor of Occupational Therapy at the Australian Catholic University in 2023.
+Since graduating, I have gained two years of experience working with children across both the school and clinic setting.

 I’m passionate about helping children and their family achieve their desired goals using evidence-based practice while ensuring therapy is fun, engaging and supportive for kids.
-I have completed CO-OP training and am currently working towards CO-OP certification so I can use these skills to help make a meaningful difference to family’s lives.
+I believe in creating a safe and welcoming environment where children can feel comfortable, confident and empowered to learn.

-Beyond work I love to go to the beach and spend time with my family, and friends.
+Beyond work I love going to the beach and spend time with my family, and friends.

 Mel Ronald (Occupational Therapist)

 I completed my Bachelor of Industrial Design in 2016 at the University of Canberra, and my Master of Occupational Therapy in mid 2024 at Curtin University.
-I have spent several years working with children in a range of roles, always striving to make a positive impact on the lives of both the child and the family.
+My passion has always been in improving the lives of others through creating collaborative solutions both as a designer and an OT.

 I am passionate about creating a fun and safe environment to deliver evidence-based therapy to build on a child’s strengths and skills.
 I believe that if something can be fun, it should be, which I try to bring into sessions with new and interesting ways to complete activities.